communitypoweredbydlot/community-website/content/en/JoinOurTeam.md

 * Written and verbal skills (English and Romanian);
 * Ability to build relationships, motivate and inspire diverse groups;
 * Attention to detail and good organizational skills;
-* Understanding of communications and engagement methodologies;
+* Ability to estimate and manage resorces;
 * Problem-solving skills;
+* Team management skills;
 * Computer skills using Microsoft Office or other similar software;
 * Personal computer with internet connection;
 * Team player.